Hi, I'm Mason

 I'm a photographer from the Yukon.

-Living here taught me to appreciate the natural environment, and our place within it.
-You tend to think about those things when you're raised on moose meat and freshly caught fish.
-What luck!
+Living here has taught me to appreciate the natural environment and our place within it.

-In 2017, I started taking photos on my iPhone 7.
+In 2017, I started taking photos on my first phone.

 I wanted to share the amazing sights I came across while adventuring outdoors.
-I quickly fell in love with this creative process and my passion for photography flourished.
+I fell in love with this creative process and my passion for photography blossomed.

 Photo by Sam Campbell, @samueljcampbell, hindsightcreative.ca

-Here, I found the same beauty that I love so much about landscapes.
-People wear their histories just like the land, etched into their skin, guiding their posture and lighting their eyes.
-Both have wonderful stories to tell.
+Here, I observed the same beauty that I loved so much about landscapes.
+People wear their histories just like the earth, etched into their skin, guiding their posture, and lighting their eyes.
+Both hold wonderful stories.

 I feel lucky to have studied in these fields, knowing on a personal level how many psychological benefits can come from a good relationship with nature.